AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 To complete the Microverse Professional Skills Curriculum, you will need to:

 * Spend the needed time working through each lesson.
 For some lessons this will be 1-2 hours, for others it will be a day or two of work.
+* Submit all projects for the lessons you've completed.